-MUSC 016 PERCUSSION ENSEMBLE (1) The purpose of this organization is to develop ensemble techniques by studying and performing both standard and contemporary percussion literature.
+MUSC 016 PERCUSSION ENSEMBLE (1) Corequisite: MUSC 021.
+The purpose of this organization is to develop ensemble techniques by studying and performing both standard and contemporary percussion literature.
 The ensemble is open to all students and faculty/staff members of Lynchburg College as well as interested community members.
+Lynchburg College students are required to co-enroll in MUSC 021.
 An audition is required.
 Repeatable for credit.

-MUSC 017 BRASS ENSEMBLE (1) The purpose of this organization is to develop ensemble techniques by studying and performing both standard and contemporary brass literature.
+MUSC 017 BRASS ENSEMBLE (1) Corequisite: MUSC 021.
+The purpose of this organization is to develop ensemble techniques by studying and performing both standard and contemporary brass literature.
 The ensemble is open to all students and faculty/staff members of Lynchburg College as well as interested community members.
+Lynchburg College students are required to co-enroll in MUSC 021.
 An audition is required.
 Repeatable for credit.